How Will the Milwaukee Bucks Do in the 2014-2015 NBA Season?

 The Bucks appear to have 11-12 players with energy and ability who are willing to trust each other.
 In games where the starting five get off to bad starts, the second team led by O.J.
-Mayo and Giannis Antetokounmpo come in and give Milwaukee a lift and turn a game around to the Bucks favor.
+Mayo and Giannis Antetokounmpo come in and give Milwaukee a lift and turn a game around in the Bucks' favor.

 3. Larry Sanders and O.J.
 Mayo Are Playing Better

 During the previous season, center Larry Sanders and guard O.J.
 Mayo contributed very little to the Bucks team due to injuries and various personal reasons.
-This season, Sanders in playing good defense and blocking shots like he did two years ago, and Mayo has given Milwaukee scoring off of the bench.
+This season, Sanders is playing good defense and blocking shots as he did two years ago, and Mayo has given Milwaukee scoring off of the bench.